 - Electronic publishing – advising on new media and digital exploitation of content including via digital subscription services, cloud based services, virtual learning environments and apps

-- Brand licensing – Advising on licensing and use of brands.
-Advising brand owners and licensees on their brand portfolios including merchandising opportunities
+- Brand licensing – advising on licensing and use of brands, including advice to brand owners and licensees on their brand portfolios and merchandising opportunities

 - Working with major UK publishers including Hachette, Bloomsbury and Egmont on a variety of intellectual property, commercial and data privacy matters